Protein Mug Cake

 Instructions

-1. Spray a large mug* with cooking spray.
+• Spray a large 16-ounce mug* with cooking spray.

-2. Add banana to mug and mash until mostly broken down.
+• Add banana to mug and mash with a fork until mostly broken down.

-4. At this point, you should reach a batter-like consistency.
-However, depending on the protein powder used, it may still be somewhat dry.
+• At this point, you should reach a batter-like consistency.
+However, depending on the protein powder used, it may still be somewhat thick and dry looking.
 If this is the case, stir in the 1 tablespoon of milk to thin into a batter.
+On the other hand, if you find it too wet, add a bit more protein powder.

-6. Enjoy with more peanut butter and chocolate chips over top, if desired.
+• Enjoy with additional peanut butter and chocolate chips on top, if desired.

 Notes